soybeanjs/soybean-admin/README.md

 [![license](https://img.shields.io/badge/license-MIT-green.svg)](./LICENSE) ![](https://img.shields.io/github/stars/honghuangdc/soybean-admin) ![](https://img.shields.io/github/forks/honghuangdc/soybean-admin)

->[!IMPORTANT]
+> [!NOTE]
+> If you think `Soybean Admin` is helpful to you, or you like our project, please give us a ⭐️ on GitHub.
+Your support is the driving force for us to continue to improve and add new features!
+Thank you for your support!

+>[!CAUTION]
 > the old version of `Soybean Admin` is moved to branch [legacy](https://github.com/honghuangdc/soybean-admin/tree/legacy).
 It is recommended to use the latest version of `Soybean Admin`.
 > the documents of new version is processing, please wait patiently.

-> [!TIP]
-> If you think `Soybean Admin` is helpful to you, or you like our project, please give us a ⭐️ on GitHub.
-Your support is the driving force for us to continue to improve and add new features!
-Thank you for your support!

 <br />